 3 June 2018

-This 'forgotten' collection, belonging to the London Borough of Hammersmith and Fulham (LBHF), brings to Watts Gallery - Artists' Village an array of later Pre-Raphaelite paintings and drawings, including important works by Frederic Leighton, Lawrence Alma-Tadema, John William Waterhouse, Edward Burne-Jones and Albert Moore.
+This 'forgotten' collection, belonging to the Hammersmith and Fulham Council, brings to Watts Gallery - Artists' Village an array of later Pre-Raphaelite paintings and drawings, including important works by Frederic Leighton, Lawrence Alma-Tadema, John William Waterhouse, Edward Burne-Jones and Albert Moore.
 This will be the Collection's first museum showing since Watts Gallery Trust undertook its conservation in 2017/2018.

-Our exhibition is based on a collaboration with the LBHF.
+Our exhibition is based on a collaboration with the Hammersmith and Fulham Council.

 About Cecil French